 The company does offer some bonuses from the team.
 One of these is a Fast Start bonus.
 This gives you extra income when a person you enroll buys a starter pack.
 This also applies multiple generations up.

-And finally, there are ranks for ASEA.
+There are also ranks for ASEA.
 Progressing through the ranks offers extra bonuses and income potential.
 But, as always, the requirements get more difficult as you go along.
 For example, the image below shows some of the relatively early requirements.

 At the end of the day, income is possible but there are many hoops to jump through.

 To stay active in ASEA, you need to be moving 100 Personal Value (PV) in product per month.
-This typically means purchasing one case of ASEA Redox, which is $120 after discount.
+This typically means purchasing or selling one case of ASEA Redox, which is $120 after discount.

 You can also meet the volume requirement through sales you make but these do count for less.
 For example, the same case will give you 50 PV if you’re selling to a preferred customer and only 30 PV to someone going through the company’s Fast Start bonus.